StellarNavi/StellarNavi.github.io/README.md

 Hello 👋 I'm Audrey and I am wrapping up my bachelors of science in Computer Science with a concentration in Data Analytics.
 I'm happy to share my custom, full-stack web application titled <a href="https://www.mymessiertracker.com/" target="_blank" rel="noopener noreferrer">My Messier Tracker</a> as proof of my skills in the field of computer science.

 #### What is MyMessierTracker?
-MyMessierTracker is a full-stack Flask + PostgreSQL web app that lets you catalog your Messier captures—upload a photo, tag the object, add notes, and track progress across all 110 objects with clean analytics and visuals.
-It also includes real catalog data (types, RA/Dec, magnitude) with rarity scores and progress metrics.
+MyMessierTracker is a full-stack Flask + PostgreSQL web app that lets you catalog your Messier captures, upload a photo, tag the object, add notes, and track progress across all 110 objects with clean analytics and visuals.
+It also includes real catalog data (object types, RA/Dec location, magnitude) with rarity scores and progress metrics.
+It aims to help users track and journal their Messier-object observations while inspiring astrophotographers to continue gazing upward and capturing the wonders of the night sky.

 ### Code Review
 Here I discuss the code behind the web app, the structure of the database and the planned development of enhancements.